- Religion and Philosophy»

 As I read over and over again the details of these festivals as well as the regulations placed upon the children of God, I began to understand that God wants His People to withdraw from work and come aside to learn more about His love and grace.
 It caused me to consider how many days I actually set aside to just be with my Heavenly Father.

-In the 21st Century, we often feel very guilty when we take time for ourselves, especially moms.
-If we do have a day off from work, we'll often spend the entire time cleaning, weeding or getting "caught up."
-For moms who work, even our Sundays have become laundry or cleaning day.
-But how would your life change if you scheduled into it at least one day every week and another 25 days throughout the year when you did nothing but spend time with your heavenly Father and your family?
+In the 21st Century, we often feel very guilty when we take time for ourselves; and no one more so than moms.
+If we do have a day off, we'll often spend the entire time cleaning, weeding or getting "caught up."
+For moms who have a job outside the home, even our Sundays have become laundry or cleaning day.
+But how would your life change if you scheduled at least one day every week and another 25 days throughout the year when you did nothing but spend time with your heavenly Father and your family?
 77 days a year with no cleaning, shopping or worrying about how much work there is to do.
 Could you do it?

 God knows His children.
 He understands that our bodies are completely human and must have rest.
 In His great love for us, He set aside the necessary time for our bodies to recuperate from the daily grind we know as life.

-Summer is here.
-It's the time we think most about vacations.
+During the Summer we focus a bit on vacations.
 This Summer I hope you'll remember that God created you for vacations.
 He may have called them festivals in scripture, but our modern day vacations can serve the same purpose.
 As you plan your Summer with your children remember to include activities that will help you worship your heavenly Father.
 You don't have to spend a lot of money or go away for days at a time.
 Take a hike and help your children understand that all the beauty they see is God's handiwork.
 Visit your local Science Center and explain that God set in motion the law of gravity and the law of conservation of mass.
 Spend an entire day at a State Park swimming and remind your children that Christ began his ministry being baptized in a muddy river.
 The possibilities are endless and the memories you will create are priceless.

 A Nice Long Drive